Sandesh2007/Java/README.md

 Contributing

-If you think you can make this calculator even uglier (or maybe give it a facelift), contributions are welcome!
 Here's how you can contribute:

     Fork the repository.
     Create a new branch: git checkout -b feature/ugly-enhancement.